 Funding support for graduate school at the University of Iowa takes the form of graduate assistantships, fellowships and traineeships.
 The most important source of funding for most graduate students is their own graduate program.
 Please contact your program’s Graduate Coordinator for information about funding opportunities within the department.
 To view a list of assistantships outside of your home department, see Graduate College's Open Assistantships.
-Also, please review the New Graduate Assistant To-Do List if this is your first graduate assistantship appointment.

 Grants & Fellowships